facebook/relay/website/docs/guides/semantic-nullability.md

 In short, you can add `@semanticNonNull` to a field in your schema to indicate that the field is non-nullable in the semantic sense, but that the client should still be prepared to handle errors.

-Relay will look for `@semanticNonNull` directives in your schema and generate non-nullable Flow/TypeScript types for those fields if you enable client-side error handling for your query or fragment by addin the [`@throwOnFieldError`](../api-reference/graphql/graphql-directives.md#throwonfielderror-experimental) directive.
+Relay will look for `@semanticNonNull` directives in your schema and generate non-nullable Flow/TypeScript types for those fields if you enable client-side error handling for your query or fragment by adding the [`@throwOnFieldError`](./throw-on-field-error-directive.md) directive.

 If your server will never return `null` for a user's name, except in the case of errors, for example because it's resolver is typed as non-nullable, you can then apply `@semanticNonNull` to that field in your schema.